carverme/fudi/readme.md

 ###How to use?###
 Click the tutorial in the "What's a Füdi?" section for fun pop out hints!

+The füdi app allows you to track your favorite foods.
+Check others' out, and see them today!

 ##Contribute##
 If you're interested in contribution, please contribute responsibly be following a normal Git process!